 Special summer movie series for families at local theaters are a great way to keep kids entertained and stay cool when the weather heats up.
 Even better, these programs invite guests to view films on the cheap.

-- The Regal Summer Movie Express presents flicks for kids on many Tuesdays & Wednesdays at 10am starting June 11.
+- The Regal Summer Movie Express presents flicks for kids on many Tuesdays & Wednesdays at 10am.
 Admission is just $1.
 Be sure to check the website for the film schedule and theater locations, as it doesn’t run at all theaters every week.

-- Starting July 9, THEARC Theater will present Showtime Movie Tuesdays, free children’s movies every Tuesday from 10am – 12pm through August 13.
-Doors open at 9:30am, and the program includes a fun pre-show activity, snack, and movie screening — all on them.
+- Starting July 7, THEARC Theater will present Showtime Tuesdays, free children’s movies every Tuesday from 9:30am-11:30am through August 13.
+The program includes a fun pre-show activity, snack, and movie screening — all on them.

 - The Atlas Performing Arts Center presents a Summer Film Series every year, including A Family Series that takes place on Fridays at 5pm.
 The schedule has yet to be released, so stay tuned for an update